SoftwareHeritage/swh-core/docs/config.md

 1. Fetch the instance mapping by qualified ID in the configuration.
 2. Resolve references to instance definitions.
 3. Recurse on referenced instances to instantiate each.
-4. Compose instances, i.e. replace references by the corresponding instatiated definition.
+4. Compose instances, i.e. replace references by the corresponding instantiated definition.
 5. Resolve the type ID contained in the qualified ID of the instance, to a component constructor.